mohitsoniv/docker-learning/flatten-image/command.md

 Flattening Docker images refers to the process of consolidating the layers of an image into a single layer.
 In Docker, an image is built up from a series of layers, where each layer represents a set of filesystem changes or instructions in the Dockerfile.
 These layers are stacked on top of each other, and the final image is the result of these layers combined.

-This can be useful for several reasons:
-1. <B>Reducing Image Size:</B> Flattening an image can reduce its size.
-Since each layer introduces some overhead, combining them into a single layer can result in a smaller image size.
-2. <B>Optimizing for Caching:</B> Docker uses layer caching during the build process.
-If a layer changes, all subsequent layers need to be rebuilt.
-By flattening an image, you may reduce the number of layers, making it more likely that Docker can use cached layers during subsequent builds.

 # Create an Image for testing flatten image